ruby-rdf/rdf-ldp/IMPLEMENTATION.md

  creation.
  - __4.2.1.3__: Etags are generated for all LDPRs and returned for all requests to the resource.
- - __4.2.1.4__: Link headers for the resquested resource are added by `Rack::LDP::Headers` middleware.
+ - __4.2.1.4__: Link headers for the __returned__ resource are added by `Rack::LDP::Headers` middleware.
+The requirement to return Link headers for the requested resource is ignored in the case of successful POST requests;
+ instead, the headers for the created resource are given.
  - __4.2.1.5__: Relative URI resolution in RDF graphs is handled with `RDF::Reader#base_uri`.
 This is tested for Turtle input.
  - __4.2.1.6__: Constraints are published in the {CONSTRAINED_BY.md} file in